Speed of sound: History

 Chladni measured the speed of sound in solids by comparing the pitch of sound in a tube of air and a solid bar, and found that the speed of sound in tin is about 7.5 times greater than in air, while in copper it was about 12 times greater.
 Biot in 1808 measured the speed of sound in an iron pipe about 1000 m long, and found it was 10.5 times that of air, though he thought it was only an order of magnitude estimate, since his time-measurement had an accuracy of 0.5 seconds, longer than the time actually necessary for sound to propagate through the pipe.

 The first measurement of speed of sound in water was done by Jean-Daniel Colladon and Charles Sturm at Lake Geneva in 1826.
 They were on two boats separated by 10 km.
 Colladon repeatedly pressed a lever that would, simultaneously, both ignite a bit of gunpowder above water and ring a bell in water.
 Sturm would listen for the bell with an underwater tube and measure the time until the sound is heard.
 They found a value of 1437.8 m/s in water at 8 C. This differs from the modern value by 1 m/s.
 They presented the result in a monograph.

 Samuel Earnshaw reported in 1860 that he was at an experiment in 1822, where the sound of cannon fire came before the officer standing next to it shouting "fire".
 He hypothesized that this meant a loud enough sound would create discontinuity in the air (a shock wave in modern language), which propagates faster than normal sound waves.
+To further support his theory, he showed that ideal fluid cannot propagate waves uniformily, this became known as the Earnshaw paradox.

+In the 1980's, over the course of 18 months, George Wong, a senior research officer of the National Research Council of Canada, investigated the subject because his experiments indicated that the speed was actually slower than the textbooks said.
+The textbook speed was 331.45 meters per second; Wong's results were 331.29 meters per second.
+The textbook speed was from a series of papers indirectly and directly based on a 1942 paper by H. C. Hardy, which made an error in "correcting" the results of experiments done on dried air which had had the carbon dioxide removed.
+To restore the observed value to that of "standard air", Dr. Hardy made an error in his "correction" due to not compensating for the very slight loss of the oxygen as well as carbon dioxide in his experiment.